enricobn/rasm/README.md

 `sudo apt-get install libsdl2-ttf-dev:i386`

+### To install SDL image 32 bit libraries on Ubuntu needed for some examples and for running tests

+`sudo apt-get install libsdl2-image-dev:i386`

 ### C

 ### To install SDL libraries on Ubuntu needed for some examples and for running tests